Plain English

 Bear Trap

-A bear trap is a false signal that a stock's price is falling, which tricks investors into selling, only to watch the pr…
+A bear trap is a false signal that makes a stock look like it's falling, tricking investors into selling—only to watch t…

 Bollinger Bands

-Bollinger Bands are three lines plotted on a stock chart that show you when a price might be unusually high or low.
-The …
+Bollinger Bands are three lines plotted on a stock chart that show you when a stock might be overbought (too expensive) …

 Breakout